-- Attend meetings to discuss the student's homebound program. - Adjust curriculum and assignments to accommodate a homebound student. - Coordinate the program with homebound or hospital teacher. - Provide materials, assignments and tests for the homebound student to the homebound teacher in a timely manner. - Evaluation of all assignments and tests. - Grant or deny credit based on the homebound program, not on the general classroom criteria.
+- > Attend meetings to discuss the student's homebound program. - > Adjust curriculum and assignments to accommodate a homebound student. - Coordinate the program with a homebound or hospital teacher. - > Provide materials, assignments and tests for the homebound student to be returned to the homebound teacher in a timely manner. - > Evaluation of all assignments and tests. - > Grant or deny credit based on the homebound program, not on the general classroom criteria.